forki/PgnFSharp/README.md

 This is a set of tools for chess PGN files using F#.

-This is based heavily on the excellent [pgn.net](https://github.com/iigorr/pgn.net) by Igor Lankin.
+A much more comprehensive tool is the excellent [pgn.net](https://github.com/iigorr/pgn.net) by Igor Lankin.

-The only significant changes are that the PGN is parsed to F# types.
+This version is very much simplified and only outputs the moves of the game and a limited set of the tags.

 Binaries can be found as Artifacts from the AppVeyor build - please follow the AppVeyor link above.